202135517-kimminhyuk/IoT25-HW07/README.md

 ## Observations

-- **Although the signal measurements were highly inconsistent and unstable during testing, the resulting data point did not qualify as an outlier based on the fitted regression line, which was satisfying.**
+**Although the signal measurements were highly unstable during testing, the resulting data point did not qualify as an outlier based on the fitted regression line, which was satisfying.**